zion-wu/Kaggle_Melbourne_Housing_Market_Segmentation_Cluster_Based_Analysis/README.md

 ## 🔍 Dataset

-The dataset comes from the **Melbourne Housing Market** (January 2016), scraped from publicly available records on Domain.com.au.
-It includes details such as:
+The dataset is sourced from Kaggle: [Melbourne Housing Market](https://www.kaggle.com/datasets/anthonypino/melbourne-housing-market), originally scraped from publicly available records on Domain.com.au.
+It contains details such as:

 - **Price** (in AUD)
 - **Rooms** (number of rooms)